matteodem/meteor-easy-search/docs/engines.md

 ### MongoTextIndex

-The MongoTextIndex engine inherits the same configuration as MongoDB but uses a more modern feature of MongoDB which are [text indexes](http://docs.mongodb.org/manual/core/index-text/) that offer a more mature approach to searching.
+The MongoTextIndex engine inherits the same configuration as MongoDB but uses a more modern feature of MongoDB which are [text indexes](http://docs.mongodb.org/manual/core/index-text/).
+This offers a more mature approach to searching.
 It does only support searching with strings, not by specific fields (with search objects).
 That is because the `$text` operator searches on all text-indexed fields for the collection.

 #### Configuration